pietroppeter/naffprop/notes.md

 - where did I saw the trick of using a reduced version of similarity matrix? (only the triangular part)
 - [x] implemented basic api for similarity matrix! :party_face:

+## similarity

+- module with basic api to work with a similarity matrix (in a compact way)

 ## errors ggplotnim

 ```